Larshoifodt/SpendReport/README.md

 - data is pushed automatically via APIs, **or**
 - files are dropped manually on a monthly basis

-Key tasks in the queries:
+Key automatic tasks in the queries:

 - Load contract exports and invoice exports from SharePoint folders
 - Standardize schema and naming